 Binding nomination

-A binding death benefit nomination lets you decide who will receive your super (including any insurance benefit you may have) in the event of your death.
+A binding death benefit nomination lets you decide who'll get your super (including any insurance benefit you may have) when you die.

-You can nominate one or more of your dependants, or your legal personal representative.
-Your nomination will be valid for three years and your annual statement or Member Online account will show whether you currently have a valid nomination in place.
+You can nominate 1 or more of your dependants, or your legal personal representative.
+Your nomination is valid for 3 years.

-For more information, read the Binding Death Benefit Nomination fact sheet and form (pdf).
+For more information, read our fact sheet and form (pdf).

 Nominate who gets your super